Anxiety in Children Ages 6\u20138: Understanding School-Age Worries

 When your child is distressed, your instinct is to fix it.
 Let them stay home.
 Do the presentation for them.
 Answer the phone on their behalf.
 This is love.
 But it can accidentally become a trap.

-Family accommodation of anxiety—when parents change their behavior to reduce a child's distress—is one of the strongest predictors of anxiety persistence.
-A groundbreaking study by Lebowitz and colleagues found that a parent-focused intervention that specifically reduced accommodation was as effective as child-focused CBT in treating childhood anxiety (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry,DOI: 10.1016/j.jaac.2019.02.014).
+When parents keep changing their own behavior to prevent their child's distress, it is one of the strongest predictors that the anxiety will stick around.
+A landmark study found that when parents learned to gently reduce these accommodations while staying warm and supportive, the results were just as good as sending the child to CBT (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry,DOI: 10.1016/j.jaac.2019.02.014).

 The alternative is not forcing your child into distressing situations without support.
 It is saying: “I can see this is really hard.
 And I believe you can handle it.
 I will be right here.”
 Support their feeling.
 Express confidence in their capacity.
 Step back just enough for them to discover they are braver than they think.